January 30, 2018

 High IQ score

-Multiple studies have shown time spent outdoors can reduce the likelihood of myopia development and progression.
+Multiple studies have shown time spent outdoors can reduce the likelihood of development and progression of this condition.
 In a 2-year Australian study, researchers concluded 12-year-old children who spent more time outdoors had less myopia at the end of the study period than others, even after adjusting for hours of reading performed, parental myopia, and ethnicity.
 A Taiwan study showed similar results, showing after a year, children who spent time outside during recess had a significantly lower onset of new myopia than children who were not encouraged to engage in outdoor activities during recess (8.4% vs. 17.6%).
 So if you notice your children are spending hours on end reading, watching television, using electronic devices, or playing computer games, encourage them to go outside more often (weather permitting).

 A strong body of evidence suggests oxidative stress within the eye is the primary reason for vision breakdown, the development of myopia, and potential complications including cataracts, retinal tears, and macular degeneration.
 A majority of oxidative stress is associated with increased amounts of reactive oxygen species (ROS) in the eye, especially the retina.
-The retina is exposed to continual light exposure, contributing to high amounts of ROS.
+The retina is exposed to continuous light exposure, contributing to high amounts of ROS.
 The speed at which oxidative stress damages the eye is tied to the status of key elements including dopamine, nitric oxide, and several nutrients.

 The brain neurotransmitter dopamine plays a direct role in vision, controlling critical eye growth in infancy and childhood.
 Researchers believe when the eye is still maturing during childhood, if dopamine isn’t dispersed adequately into the retina, the eye becomes elongated, resulting in strained convergence, focus, and the development of myopia.
 Moreover, dopamine interacts with the neurochemical nitric oxide within the eye.
 Nitric oxide works with nitric oxide synthase, which regulates eye growth, modulates nerve activity within the eye, relaxes eye muscles, and widens blood vessels.